Survival Guide

 - Important to read -

 Welcome to the Burning Mountain experience.
 This is not your average camping trip.
 You will spend your time in a natural environment with unpredictable weather conditions.
-Zernez lies 1440m above sea level and is nested in the middle one of the highest inhabited valleys of Europe, the Engadine.
+Zernez lies 1,440 meters above sea level and is located in the heart of the Engadine, one of the highest inhabited valleys in Europe.

 Prepare for every weather situation!

 Even though the Engadin is one of the driest regions of Switzerland, it can rain.
-This can be for minutes or hours.
+Rain showers can last anywhere from a few minutes to several hours.
 It rarely rains for days, but rain above 1500m brings also cold air.
-Please bring waterproof tents, shoes and clothes.
+Please bring waterproof clothing, sturdy shoes, and a reliable tent.

-On rare occasions, storms can swipe through the valley with winds up to 60km/h.
-Please check your camp that you tie down everything and don’t let stuff lie around that can get blown away.
+On rare occasions, storms can sweep through the valley with winds up to 60km/h.
+Please make sure to secure your camp properly and tie everything down.
+Don’t leave loose items around that can get blown away.
 The nights are usually calm and with less or no wind at all.

 During the day, it can get very hot (30° C).
-The amount of UV rays in the mountains are higher.
-Combined with the wind, you don’t feel the burning sun.
+UV exposure is much stronger in the mountains.
+Combined with the wind, you may not notice how intense the sun is.
 This can lead to dehydration, sunburns and sunstrokes.
 Protect your skin with sunscreen.
-Bring shade structures (please don’t bring cheap Chinese pagodas/pavillons, they are just being swept away by the wind).
+Bring shade structures (please don’t bring cheap gazebos or pavilions, they are just being swept away by the wind).
 Bring a hat to wear.

 Your health is at risk!

 Drink plenty of water to prevent dehydration.
 You should drink at least 2L of water per day.
-Remember: only clear piss is good piss Alcohol and coffee are dehydrating your body additionally.
-So if you drink booze, don’t forget to fill your water bottle regularly.
+Remember: Clear urine is usually a good sign that you’re staying hydrated.
+Alcohol and coffee can further dehydrate your body.
+So if you drink alcohol, don’t forget to fill your water bottle regularly.
 We provide several stations with free drinking water.
 So take a sip from that fresh clear alpine mineral water.

 Dangers ahead

 The main street that leads to Zernez from the festival is the only road leading through the Engadin valley.
 That’s why traffic can be fast (80km/h) and some drivers are reckless.
-We provide a save corridor next to the road and a save crossing.
-Please DO NOT walk along the street on unmarked paths as there have been accidents!
+We provide a safe pedestrian path alongside the road and a safe crossing area.
+Please DO NOT walk along the street on unmarked paths as accidents have occurred in the past!

 A word about authorities

 Please be aware that while you are here, you have to respect Swiss laws.
-This means that government officials are allowed to stop and search you if there is a suspicion.
+This means that government officials are allowed to stop and search you if there is reasonable suspicion.
 You are legally obliged to tell your name and show your ID.
 Possession of illegal substances will lead to a fine.
+Police in Switzerland do not have the unconditional right to confiscate and destroy cannabis quantities of less than 10 grams, the country’s Federal Court has ruled.

 Safety First

 We provide a first aid station for more severe injuries or accidents.
 Our first aid team is responsible for exactly this, to deliver first aid.
-If they can’t handle it the ambulance on site will drive a patient to the next hospital which is 30min away.
+If further treatment is required, the on-site ambulance can transport patients to the nearest hospital, which is approximately 30 minutes away.
 Short first aid is provided for free.
 Longer and more intensive treatments may cause costs to the patient, especially if a transport to a hospital is involved.

-Even though HIV rates in Switzerland and low, this does not mean you should gamble with your life.
+Even though HIV rates in Switzerland are low, this does not mean you should gamble with your life.
 Bring condoms and play it save!

 Chill before hitting the road